 SR 520 bridge toll rates vary by time of day and on weekends.
-A Good To Go! account is the cheapest way to pay for tolls, or you can Pay By Mail for an additional $2.
-Vehicles with more than two axles will pay a higher pro-rated toll rate.
-Tolls are collected on both directions on the bridge.
+A Good To Go! account is the cheapest way to pay for tolls, or you can pay by mail for an additional $2.
+Vehicles with more than two axles pay a higher, prorated toll rate.
+Tolls are collected in both directions on the bridge.

 How do drivers pay tolls on SR 520?